mattclifford1/py_sun/README.md

 Point cloud generation from depth images using camera tilt, height and focal lengths

+Visualations of generated point clouds (using the lovely pptk plotting package)

-Visualisation of 2D and 3D bounding boxes
+Visualisation of 2D and 3D bounding boxes (matplotlib unfortuntely)

 Class distribution visualasations

+Random and Voxeled downsampling of pointclouds

 TensorFlow tf.record seralisation for 2D RGB images and bounding boxes

+Batch training class (not pushed final version of code yet, send me a message if you require any specific training needs ie what ground truth and input data)

 more to come!!!